bymayo/craft-commerce-widgets/README.md

 > ⚠️ Deprecated - This Craft CMS 2.x plugin is no longer supported.
-Consider upgrading to the Craft CMS 3.x version ⚠️
+Consider upgrading to the Craft CMS 3.x version.

 **Looking for Craft CMS 3 Support?** [Commerce Widgets for Craft CMS 3](https://github.com/bymayo/craft-commerce-widgets/tree/master)